agashokkumar/NodeJS-Unleashed-Comprehensive-Guide/README.md

 You can verify the installation by typing node -v and npm -v.
 Whichever method you choose, once Node.js is installed, you can start building and running Node.js applications on your system.
 ```
-## How to create an Express Node.js application:
+## How to create an Express Node.js application
 ```
 Begin by creating a new directory for your project and navigate to it: mkdir my-express-app